mzaragoza/myhoa/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Contributions

+If you want to contribute, please:

+  * Fork the project.
+  * Make your feature addition or bug fix.
+  * Send me a pull request on Github.

 ## Copyright

 Copyright (c) 2013 Moises Zaragoza.
 See LICENSE for details.